AKAlSS/video-concatenation/README.txt

 Run the transcription script to generate text transcriptions.
 Identify Key Segments:

-After transcription, upload the transcription files here.
-I will help identify the key segments and provide a segments.txt file with timestamps.
+Identify the key segments and provide a segments.txt file with timestamps.
 Extract Audio Segments:

 Use the segments.txt file to extract audio segments from the long audio files.